dogweather/forkful/content/en/ruby/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, more commonly known as hashes in Ruby, allow pairing unique keys to values.
-They're indispensable when you need to keep track of elements through a specific reference, like storing the properties of an object or quickly accessing data by a unique identifier.

 ## How to:
 Creating and using hashes in Ruby is straightforward.
 You can initialize an empty hash, fill it with key-value pairs, access values by their keys, and more.
 Here's how you do it:

 ```Ruby